 [N]ous ramenions avec nous notre mémoire, notre expérience toute vivante et nous éprouvions un désir frénétique de la dire telle quelle.
 Et dès les premiers jours cependant, il nous paraissait impossible de combler la distance que nous découvrions entre le langage dont nous disposions et cette expérience. […] À nous-mêmes, ce que nous avions à dire commençait alors à nous paraître inimaginable.

-Despite the good intentions of the liberating soldiers, the chaotic narratives of the survivors went unheard because the experience simply could not be exchanged t lacked any point of reference beyond the camps themselves.
+Despite the good intentions of the liberating soldiers, the chaotic narratives of the survivors went unheard because the experience simply could not be exchanged.
+It lacked any point of reference beyond the camps themselves.
 What was needed, according to Antelme, was imagination, some sort of artifice that would clothe the raw, naked truth to make it presentable, believable even, providing a subversive and imaginable entry into a world and an experience that exceeded all imagination.

 Semprun has been a forceful proponent of Antelme’s early claim for artifice.
 In L’Écriture ou la vie, as he faces his own horrifying reflection in the terrified eyes of the liberating soldiers, Semprun realises that the experience of the camps, although far from unspeakable, is incommunicable: